-But in the mid- and late-1960s, when the Apollo computers were designed, programmed and built, they were in fact just a few years ahead of our ability to manufacture their circuitry.
-Computer chips and computer memory were in their infancy—indeed, the Apollo computer was the first computer of any significance to use integrated circuits, computer chips.
+But in the mid-to-late-1960s, when the Apollo computers were designed, programmed and built, they were just a few years ahead of our ability to manufacture their circuitry.
+Computer chips and computer memory were in their infancy—indeed, the Apollo computer was the first computer of any significance to use integrated circuits and computer chips.

 The Apollo computers were designed with a kind of memory called “core rope memory.”
 It was the densest computer memory available at that moment in time—between 10 and 100 times more efficient, in terms of weight and space, of any other memory available, absolutely essential on spacecraft where weight and space were always at a premium.

 But core rope memory suffered from one small problem: It had to be made by hand.

 Each wire representing a 1 or a 0 in the computer program had to be positioned with absolute precision, by a person, using a needle, and wire instead of thread.
 A wire threaded through the center of a tiny ring-shaped magnet was a one.
 A wire threaded to the outside of that magnet was a zero.